PlanterApp/planter_docs/content/docs/700_tasks-notifications/701_add-tasks/index.md

 {{< alert icon="💸" context="info" text="Tasks and Task Notifications are [**Premium features**](../../account/premium-subscription)" />}}

-Plant tasks are automatically added to your task list when you drag and drop plants into your garden plans.
-You can customize this behavior in the Plant Tasks screen by following the steps below:
+## Add individual tasks

-## Add or customize individual tasks
+{{< alert icon="🍎" context="info" text="Plant tasks are pre-loaded from pre-existing garden plans and new tasks are automatically added when you add plants to your plans." />}}

 1. Select **More** from the menu bar then select **Tasks**<br /><br />
    {{< screenshot Menu-bar-more.jpg "Screenshot of the More menu option" >}}<br /><br />